VincentGvr/Workshops/Airflow/Airflow.md

 - timeout : (in sec.) max time to check condition before the task fails.
 - soft_fail : (boolean) if not met it is skipped once timed out.

+Failure modes :
+- soft_fail : (boolean) If an exception is raised, task is marked as skipped instead of fail.
+- silent_fail : (boolean) Log only but no error if the error is not a common mikstake.
+- never_fail : (boolean)

 **Common sensors** :

 - S3KeySensor: Waits for a key (file) to appear in an Amazon S3 bucket.
 This sensor is useful if you want your DAG to process files from Amazon S3 as they arrive.